timothyokooboh/vbox/apps/docs/docs/guide/essentials/keyframes.md

 <hr />

-By default, `keyframes` generates unique and stable identifiers used for the `animation-name` e.g vbox-kf-15614bc4, where 15614bc4 is a stable hash based on the object passed to the `keyframes` function.
+By default, `keyframes` generate unique and stable identifiers used for the `animation-name` e.g vbox-kf-15614bc4, where 15614bc4 is a stable hash based on the object passed to the `keyframes` function.
 However, you can customize the animation name by providing a string as the first argument.